gkolovos/Optical-Networks-Net2plan-simulator/README.md

 Step 1: From the tab “Populations” with values ​​of 1000, 1000, 5000 and 5000 Offline Algorithms ”select the algorithm 'Offline_ipOverWdm_routingSpectrumAndModulationAssignmentHeuristicNotGrooming (com.net2lan.exampes.general.offline).

+7. Question: What optimizes this algorithm?
+What are its parameters?
+What a cost calculate for the network topology you have calculated;
+8. Question: Reduce the numFrequencySlotserFiber parameter (in essence it is the number of wavelengths per link / fiber in 1.
+Run the algorithm again.
+What do you observe?
+Are all applications routed? and if not which ones go and which ones don't.
+Increase the numFrequencySlotserFiber parameter by one to 7 and fill them tables below, for the capacity of links and nodes both at the IP level and at Layer 0 (represents the optical WDM layer.
+9. Question: What is the minimum number of wavelengths to maximize use? on some (any) 75% coupling;

+Step 2: Add another node as shown below and repeat it previous step.
+10. Question: What is the minimum number? wavelengths to allow all applications?
+Why is the cost calculated by algorithm remains the same as its previous step; Who the minimum number of wavelengths to maximum degree use of any (any) 75% coupling;

+Part 3:
+Open the “Populations” web topology with values ​​1000, 1000, 5000 and 5000 example7nodes_ipOverWDM.n2p ”and enable it
+"Populations" with values ​​of 1000, 1000, 5000 and 5000 sites "(the nodes are located in the correct geographical location.
+For the network that has implemented and the added parameters describe and analyze:
+• traffic requests between all nodes (traffic matrix)
+• For the "Populations" node with values ​​of 1000, 1000, 5000 and 5000 Zaragoza "give the following details of all links to them other nodes:
+Βαθ The degree of use and movement of each link at the IP level Διαθέσι The available capacity, the capacity used, the traffic that the degree of use of each link is also transferred to the visual plane.